FCPX 10.4’s Color Grading Tools Are a Game Changer

 You can also see an arm of the blob reaching towards blue based on the vibrant blue shirt in the image.
 With the ability to adjust saturation separately in the shadows, midtones, and highlights, we can better target saturation of muted colors instead of our entire image.
 We can also achieve this with our Hue/Saturation curves.

 At the bottom of the color wheels are ways to adjust the temperature, tint, and hue of the overall image.

 While the individual controls of color wheels can’t be keyframed, right next to the word ”Color Wheels” is a keyframe creator.
 This will give you the ability to keyframe/animate your collective adjustments.

 Lastly, there is a lot more you can do with color wheels than shown above.
-In the above example, very basic adjustments were made.
+In the above example, very basic color grading adjustments were made.
 You can combine these with additional color wheels or color effects to add more style to your projects and even combine them with built-in shape masks for secondary correction.

 The fellas over at Ripple Training do a great job demonstrating these basic color wheel adjustments.

 Color Curves, the second color effect to be added in FCP X 10.4, can also be added to clips via the effects browser or the color inspector.
 If you come from a photo editing background, you might feel right at home with curves.
 The ability to manipulate curves is one feature added to FCP X that significantly ups its color grading game.